tweag/python-monorepo-example/2018-07-09-funflow-example.md

 Then, inside the `compileFile` flow, we were able to sequence this with `dockerFlow`, a flow that was made from an external step.
-That is, `dockerFlow` was made from the funflow library function `docker`:
+That is, `dockerFlow` was made from the Funflow library function `docker`:

 ```haskell
 import qualified Control.Funflow.External.Docker as Docker